|The Loyalty Guide 7 - Executive Summary|

 - Coles/Wesfarmers, Australia (FlyBuys)

-- Countdown, NZ (OneCard)
+- Countdown, New Zealand (OneCard)

-- Pick'n'Pay, S. Africa (Smart Shopper)
+- Pick'n'Pay, South Africa (Smart Shopper Card)

-General Retail Loyalty
+Retail & E-Retail Loyalty

 In general retail, today's key need is to focus on what drives loyalty programmes, what customers actually prefer, and what the future is likely to bring.
 Most retailers accept that they need to know more about their customers, and that the knowledge should be centrally recorded so that it is available to employees when they need it.

-In this chapter we examine what makes consumers shop the way they do, what makes them choose one retailer over another, and illuminate the dynamics and challenges of loyalty programmes in the general retail sector, looking in detail at some of the leading programmes, operators, and developments in the field.
+In this chapter we examine what makes consumers shop the way they do, what makes them choose one retailer over another, and illuminate the dynamics of loyalty programmes in the general retail sector, looking in detail at some of the leading programmes, operators, and developments in the field.

 Most retailers accept that they need to know more about their customers, and that the knowledge should be centrally recorded so that it is available to employees when they need it.
 The days when it was enough for 'Mary in Haberdashery' to know all about which lace sells and which one doesn't, or who the best customers are and what they like, have long gone.

 But customers have a different view of loyalty programmes.
 To the customers, the programme exists solely to reward them for their custom.
 If they think that they would prefer to be rewarded in some other way, they dismiss the programme as being unnecessary.
 The people on opposite sides of the counter assess the usefulness of loyalty programmes in totally different ways.
 With that in mind, it's not surprising that many customers, when given the choice, opt for simple discounts instead of a loyalty programme - they are not taking into account the hidden benefits that a programme provides for them - the more effective stock control, the better merchandising and the greater personal relevance of marketing messages.